 children work.
 You will see the intense self-gratification that the

 learning process affords the child.
-If your child has experienced a
+If your child has experienced an

 the Elementary student.
-While Primary students are focused on process,
+While early childhood students are focused on process,

 Elementary students become aware of finished accomplishment and product as